5 Reasons Why Caring for Ferals Actually Matters

 Win-Win for Public Health

-Vaccinating our street cats helps to prevent the spread of diseases like rabies and reduce parasite infestations.
+Vaccines are an essential part of the TNR process, which is why you’ll sometimes see TNR referred to as TNVR (Trap-Neuter-Vaccinate-Return).
+Vaccinating our street cats helps to prevent the spread of diseases like rabies, and reduces parasite infestations.

 When we properly care for our community’s colonies, it is much more cost-effective than euthanasia.